Skip to Main Content Health Care Professionals Haldimand-Norfolk Health Unit Search

 • the population served

-• the compliance record of the food premises
+• the compliance record of the food premise

 The risk assessment will determine if the establishment is high, moderate or low risk.
-The number of routine inspections a premises receives each year is based on this risk rating:
+The number of routine inspections a premise receives each year is based on this risk rating:

-• a high-risk restaurant will be inspected once every four months
+• a high-risk premise will be inspected once every four months

-• a moderate-risk restaurant will be inspected once every six months
+• a moderate-risk premise will be inspected once every six months

-• a low-risk premises, like a convenience store, will be inspected once every 12 months.
+• a low-risk premise, like a convenience store, will be inspected once every 12 months

 Copies of inspection reports are available from the Haldimand-Norfolk Health Unit.
 Please complete the following form to submit your request.